daattali/ddpcr/README.md

 not included the any subsequent analysis steps.

 You can use the `well_info()` function to get the value of a specific variable of a specific well from the results.
+For example, we can query the plate object to see how many empty droplets are in well `B06`.

     well_info(plate, "B06", "drops_empty")